openfrontier/ci/README.md

     docker-compose rm

     ## You can refer to "docker-compose -h" for more options

+## After containers are up and running and you can login using your gerrit admin user, run following postinstall scripts
+   ## To setup the intial login in Gerrit and link jenkins with gerrit:
+   sh etc/confd/output/postinstall/S01setupContainer.sh

+   ## TODO: import a demo project

 ## Following are instructions if you do not want to use docker-compose